kylebebak/react-redux-query/README.md

 ## Development and tests

-Clone the repo, then `yarn`, then `yarn test`.
+Clone the repo, then `npm install`, then `npm test`.
 This runs tests on the vanilla JS parts of RRQ, but none of the React code.

-To test the React code, run `cd test_app`, then `yarn`.
+To test the React code, run `cd test_app`, then `npm install`.

-Then run `yarn start` or `yarn test` to run React test app or to run tests on test app.
+Then run `npm run dev` or `npm test` to run the React test app or to run tests on the test app.